benwilcock/spring-rsocket-demo/docs/request-response.md

 I also turned on Spring Boot's [lazy initialisation][lazy] feature for a faster startup time.

-> **Notes:**
+> **Note:**
-> Even on my ancient laptop (which features a built-in DVD drive and a working keyboard), the server starts up in under 2 seconds which is pretty quick!
+> Even on my ancient laptop (which features a built-in DVD drive and a working keyboard), the server starts up in just a few seconds which is pretty quick!

 #### 1.3 The Java Code

 Of particular note in the Java code is the `CommandRSocketController.java` class.
 Open it and take a look.
 The class is decorated as a Spring Boot `@Controller` which essentially means that it declares service endpoints.
 The class contains a method called `runCommand()` which is decorated with the `@MessageMapping("command")` annotation.
-This annotation declares that messages containing the RSocket **route** `command` should routed to this method.
+This annotation declares that messages containing the RSocket **route** `command` should be routed to this method.
 You will use this route as metadata when you later send a message from a client to this server.

 ```java
 @Controller